 In fact, every molecule in the universe would be captured in this block, including those that make up your body for a part of their billion year journeys.
 From this particular dimension, the "Block Universe" as it's known, time does not exist, other than as these trails encased across stretches of space, which are sometimes called 'World Lines.'

 Technically speaking, there is no law in physics that prevents causality from going back in time, or of cause always preceding the effect.
 "Just as right and left could be reversed, so might future and past," Kalpern wrote.
 "Clearly, causality was real.
 Humans experienced it every day.
 But it did not have a bearing on particle interactions."
+But Time's Arrow appears to depend on the second law of thermodyamics, by way of entropy, "which mandates its non-decrease as time moves forward," Kalpern wrote.

 The problem is one of what Einstein called “spooky action at a distance,” or why when you wiggle one electron (or set the “spin”) another one would wiggle instantaneously -- no matter how far away from one another the two are.
 This occurrence proves that quantum physics is inherently non-local, meaning it operates outside the classical laws of cause and effect, where information can move faster than the speed of light.